gmckeown/IncidentBlaster/README.md

 ***WARNING:*** You probably want to create one or two incidents at a time into a test environment initially!

 ## Compatibility
-The script is designed to work with Python 2.7 using only standard modules, since that was what was available in the environment in which it was first needed.
-It could undoubtedly be improved by moving to Python 3 and using the Requests module!
+The original script is designed to work with Python 2.7 using only standard modules, since that was what was available in the environment in which it was first needed.
+The new, primary, version of the script is designed to work with Python 3 and needs a minimum of Python 3.6.
+This minimum version is driven largely by the use of f-strings in the code.
+We also using the `typing` module (needs Python 3.5+), and `pathlib` (needs Python 3.4+).

 ## Troubleshooting
 If you aren't getting the results you expect, set the debug flag in the script to True and that may help identify the problem (yes, command-line argument support for this would be a good idea...).